Ashin23yt/cashwinsupport/README.md

 It is repository for chat bot: [@Cloned bot: Cashwinsupportbot](https://t.me/Cloned bot: Cashwinsupportbot)

 ## What it is?
-This repository can be imported to [Bots.Business](https://bots.business) as a worked chat bot.
+This repository can be imported to

-[Bots.Business](https://bots.business) - it is probably the first CBPaaS - Chat Bot Platform as a Service.
+- it is probably the first CBPaaS - Chat Bot Platform as a Service.

 A CBPaaS is a cloud-based platform that enables developers to create chatbots without needing to build backend infrastructure.